Young adult carers

 It may seem that some service providers you come across aren't geared towards people of your age group.
 You may just have started looking after someone and don't know where to turn.
 You've maybe lost support from a young carers’ service because you're now 18.

 Despite all this, you can still get support which is tailored to your specific needs.
-Some carers' services provide groups for young adult carers to make friends and get support from each other.
-Or they may be able to signpost you to other services.
+Some carers' services provide groups for young adult carers to make friends and get support from each other or they may be able to signpost you to other services.
+Support may also be available through your school, college or university.